 3.2 Neratinib

-It could also be given along with the chemo drug capecitabine to treat people with secondary disease, typically after at least two other anti-HER2 targeted drugs have been tried.
-This is still under review and should be decided by the end of 2021 by NICE22
+It could also be given along with the chemo drug capecitabine to treat people with metastatic disease, typically after at least two other anti-HER2 targeted drugs have been tried.
+This is still under review and should be decided by the end of 2021 by NICE22.

 3.3 Tucatinib